cosm/tweettriggers/README.md

 ## TODO

 * Get app building on Jenkins
-* Add delete handler so app does something sensible when the trigger is deleted on Cosm.
+* Add delete handler so app does something sensible when the trigger is deleted on Xively.